2018 Mazda CX-3 Maxx

 We decided to spend a week with the CX-3 Maxx front-wheel-drive version to see what all the fuss is about, and in that time came to enjoy it more than we thought we would.

 Open the doors and you’re greeted with exactly the same design as you’ll find in the much cheaper Mazda2.
-But the company has spent a bit of time making the trim a little bit nicer, here and there.
+However, the trim has been made to look a little more luxurious, even with the cheap starting point.
+How does it do that?

-More padding across the dashboard, a faux-fibre covering for the centre stack, different seat materials – it helps to differentiate the two cars.
+More padding across the dashboard, a faux-fiber material which swathes the center stack, different seat materials; it all helps to differentiate the two cars.

-The boot is 264 litres, which is fine if you’ve got two or three bags of shopping, but it won’t be enough for much luggage if you plan to get away for a while.
-If you’re not going to use the back seats, you can fold them down and get 1174 litres.
+The boot is 264 liters, which is fine if you’ve got two or three bags of shopping, but it won’t be enough for much luggage if you plan to get away for a while.
+If you’re not going to use the back seats, you can fold them down and get 1174 liters.
 But that’s nowhere near what the CX-3’s competitors offer.

 You’ll find a small flap that you can remove from the boot floor, creating a bit more space, but it’s there to make the loading area flat with the seats down.
 We reckon most folks will simply store that in their shed and make the most of what space there is.